tomtomau/aurelia-mousetrap/README.md

 This plugin is integrates [mousetrap.js](https://github.com/ccampbell/mousetrap) and [Aurelia](http://aurelia.io/) by dispatching messages through the [Event Aggregator](https://github.com/aurelia/event-aggregator).
 The keymap and callback are both configurable.

+It also provides three custom attributes:

+* mousetrap-focus
+* mousetrap-blur
+* mousetrap-click

+Which allow you to bind the published event names into DOM events, see below.

 ## Using the plugin

 Install the plugin and configure the plugin in `main.js`